jantznick/msp-dashboard/README.md

 - **User Accounts**: A full user registration and login system.
 - **Request Tracking**: Logged-in users can view the history of their own requests.
 - **Admin Dashboard**: A protected admin area to view and manage all submitted requests, including adding private notes.
+- **Jira Integration**: Admins can create a Jira ticket from a request with a single click.
 - **Email Notifications**: Admins receive an email notification for every new request submitted.
 - **Production Ready**: Uses `pm2` for process management and Prisma for safe database migrations in a production environment.